aka-Cairo/Project_2/README.md

     ```

 ## Contributors

-- Your Name (your-email@example.com)
-- Collaborator Name (collaborator-email@example.com)
+Rajeev Daithankar
+Jacqueline Columbro
+Matthew Harper

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgements

-We would like to thank [source of the dataset, if any] for providing the dataset used in this analysis.
+We would like to thank Kaggle and the author, Rohit Sharma for providing the dataset used in this analysis: Credit Card Eligibility Data: Determining Factors
+Understanding the Dynamics of Credit Card Eligibility: Insights from a Comprehensive Collection.